dynatrace-oss/terraform-provider-dynatrace/docs/resources/alerting.md

 Optional:

 - `negate` (Boolean) The alert triggers when the problem of specified severity arises while the specified event **is** happening (`false`) or while the specified event is **not** happening (`true`).
 For example, if you chose the Slowdown (`PERFORMANCE`) severity and Unexpected high traffic (`APPLICATION_UNEXPECTED_HIGH_LOAD`) event with **negate** set to `true`, the alerting profile will trigger only when the slowdown problem is raised while there is no unexpected high traffic event.
 Consider the following use case as an example.
 The Slowdown (`PERFORMANCE`) severity rule is set.
-Depending on the configuration of the event filter (Unexpected high traffic (`APPLICATION_UNEXPECTED_HIGH_LOAD`) event is used as an example), the behavior of the alerting profile is one of the following:* **negate** is set to `false`: The alert triggers when the slowdown problem is raised while unexpected high traffic event is happening.  * **negate** is set to `true`: The alert triggers when the slowdown problem is raised while there is no unexpected high traffic event.  * no event rule is set: The alert triggers when the slowdown problem is raised, regardless of any events
+Depending on the configuration of the event filter (Unexpected high traffic (`APPLICATION_UNEXPECTED_HIGH_LOAD`) event is used as an example), the options of the alerting profile is one of the following:* **negate** is set to `false`: The alert triggers when the slowdown problem is raised while unexpected high traffic event is happening.  * **negate** is set to `true`: The alert triggers when the slowdown problem is raised while there is no unexpected high traffic event.  * no event rule is set: The alert triggers when the slowdown problem is raised, regardless of any events